Grimmel/Grimmel.github.io/_pages/about.md

   - /about.html
 ---

 I'm Liam, a PhD candidate at Charles Sturt University, Australia.
 I have a background in geographic information systems (GIS), working in the the environment sector as a GIS analyst for a number of years.
 While my research occupies most of my time at the moment, I have also operated as a GIS consultant.
 I decided to set up this site to share some of my work and experience.
-So feel free to get in touch if you have any questions!
+So feel free to get in touch if you have any questions.

 *How does geography & process influence the patterns we observe?*
 ======